-Total current account spending as a proportion of nominal GDP in 2015 was 15.8%, with capital expenditure of \$49.8 million, or 0.8% of nominal GDP.
+Total current account spending, including debt service as a proportion of nominal GDP in 2017 was 17.4%, with capital expenditure of \$76.7 million, or 1.2% of nominal GDP.
 Before the global economic and financial crisis in 2008 and 2009, the Government's economic planning and budgetary measures helped the economy grow at an acceptable rate.
 Public debt was kept within the limits set by law and the Government's stated policy.
-Subsequent to the financial crisis, net Government debt has increased and was \$2.217.7 billion at the end of the 2015/2016 fiscal year.
+Subsequent to the financial crisis, net Government debt has increased and was \$2.484 billion at the end of the 2016/2017 fiscal year.
 Bermuda is not unique in facing the economic challenges resulting from the global crisis.
-The former administration's policy response during this difficult and challenging period was to protect vital sectors of the economy through tax concessions and relief, which was financed by borrowing.
-The former administration also tried to maintain the focus on sound social policy and programs and strived to preserve key delivery of Government services.
-The current administration considers the rise in debt as unsustainable and recognizes that it will take time and changes in policy to actually begin paying down the debt.
-Meanwhile, the Government will focus on growing the economy coupled with continuous cost containment to reduce the debt to more manageable levels.
+The administration's policy response during this difficult and challenging period was to protect vital sectors of the economy through tax concessions and relief, which was financed by borrowing.
+The administration during this time also tried to maintain the focus on sound social policy and programs and strived to preserve key delivery of Government services.
+The current administration considers the rise in debt as unsustainable and recognizes that it will take time to bring the fiscal position in line with the debt targets set.
+Meanwhile, the Government will focus on targeted investment in growth, while maintaining fiscal discipline to reduce the debt to more manageable levels.